kontaktio/telegraf_archived/plugins/inputs/win_perf_counters/README.md

 Counter paths are refreshed periodically, see the [CountersRefreshInterval](#countersrefreshinterval) configuration parameter for more info.
+Counter paths are refreshed periodically, see the [CountersRefreshInterval](#countersrefreshinterval) configuration parameter for more info.

 In case of query for all instances `["*"]`, the plugin does not return the instance `_Total` by default.
 See [IncludeTotal](#includetotal) for more info.